The ViewSonic VX2758 is an overall decent gaming monitor, but there are better alternatives for the money.

-What’s more, there are similarly priced alternatives which not only offer both DisplayPort and FreeSync but are actually certified by NVIDIA as fully G-SYNC compatible.
+What’s more, there are similarly priced alternatives that not only offer both DisplayPort and FreeSync, but are also certified by NVIDIA as G-SYNC compatible.

 On a 27″ screen, 1080p resolution results in a pixel density of 81 pixels per inch (PPI) which makes the picture somewhat pixelated in comparison to 24″ 1080p monitors (91 PPI).

-For video games, everyday use, movies, and other multimedia purposes, such low pixel density is tolerable as you can sit a bit further from the screen in order to make the pixels less distinguishable.
-Additionally, in video games, you can apply some anti-aliasing to improve the picture quality.
+For video games, everyday use, movies, and other multimedia purposes, such low pixel density is bearable as you can sit a bit further from the screen to make the pixels less distinguishable.
+Additionally, in video games, you can apply some anti-aliasing to enhance the picture quality.

 So, in fast-paced games, especially in darker ones, there will be prominent ghosting and motion blur.
 Note that the same problem occurs in almost all high refresh rate VA displays.

-Now, for casual players or single-player games, the amount of ghosting is tolerable, but if you’re a competitive gamer, you should opt for a 144Hz gaming monitor with a faster response time speed, either with an IPS panel such as the Acer VG271 – or with a TN panel such as the AOC G2590FX.
+Now, for casual players or single-player games, the amount of ghosting is tolerable, but if you’re a competitive gamer, you should opt for a 144Hz gaming monitor with a faster response time speed, either with an IPS panel such as the AOC 24G2 – or with a TN panel such as the AOC G2590FX.

 Other features include Black Stabilization (alters gamma curvature), Low Input Lag Mode (minimizes input lag), Response Time (Standard, Advanced, Ultra Fast), and ViewMode (pre-calibrated picture presets including FPS, RTS, MOBA, Movie, Web, Text, Mono, sRGB, and Custom).